theod07/recommend-a-graham/README.md

 s3 = "the cat"
 corpus = [s1,s2,s3]
 ```
 The set of all strings is our corpus.
-We'll call each string a document.
+Let's call each string a "document".
-Each document has a word count, of course.
+Of course, each document has a word count because that's how words work.
 In s3, "the" and "cat" each show up once, and everything else is zero: `[0 0 1 0 1]`.
 We'll call this the term frequency vector.

 We can also look at the count of documents that contain each term to get an IDF vector.
-This is the money maker!!
+This is the money maker!
 Terms that show up often have a larger denominator, so they contribute less to the model.

 <img style="float:center" src="./slides/Slide12.jpg" />